interlay/interbtc-spec/interbtc-spec/docs/source/spec/nomination.rst

 * The BTC Parachain status in the :ref:`security` component MUST be ``RUNNING:0``.
 * The global nomination flag MUST be enabled.
 * A vault with id ``vaultId`` MUST be registered.
-* A vault with id ``vaultId`` MUST have nomination enabled.
+* A vault with id ``vaultId`` MUST exist in the ``Vaults`` mapping.
 * The vault MUST remain above the secure collateralization threshold.
 * Nominator MUST have nominated at least `amount`.

 *Postconditions*

-* The vault's collateral MUST decrease by the amount withdrawn.
+* The vault's collateral MUST decrease by the amount nominated.
-* The nominator MUST receive their collateral.
-* The nominators MUST earn rewards equivalent to their collateral.
+* The nominators balance MUST increase by the amount nominated.

 Events